networknt/light-4j/docs/content/example/petstore.md

 # Docker

 When petstore is generated, a default Dockerfile is there ready for any customization.
 Let's just use it to create a docker image and start a docker container.
+Make sure you are in light-java-example/petstore folder.

 ```
 docker build -t networknt/example-petstore .